swagger-api/swagger-ui/docs/usage/configuration.md

 ### Parameters

-Parameters with dots in their names are single strings used to organize subordinate parameters and are not indicative of a nested structure.
+Parameters with dots in their names are single strings used to organize subordinate parameters, and are not indicative of a nested structure.

 For readability, parameters are grouped by category and sorted alphabetically.